-For investors seeking simplicity, certainty and flexibility within a tax-effective structure, investment bonds can offer advantages which are difficult to match.
-They are inexpensive to set up, simple to manage and cost-effective to run.
-They can be used to direct money to family members as beneficiaries and have the potential to reduce aged-care fees and provide bankruptcy protection.
-Investors who are looking for alternative strategies to super would therefore be well advised to consider investment bonds.
+For investors seeking simplicity, certainty and flexibility within a tax-effective structure, investment bonds can offer advantages that are difficult to match.
+They are inexpensive to set up, simple to manage and cost effective to run.
+They can be used to direct money to family members as beneficiaries and have the potential to reduce aged care fees and provide bankruptcy protection.
+Investors who are looking for alternative strategies to super would be well advised to consider investment bonds.

 SUBSCRIBE TO THE IFA DAILY BULLETIN

 - 20 Nov 2018FASEA standards still raise questions: AFABy Eliot Hastie

 - 20 Nov 2018Industry group slams ‘cosmetic’ changes by FASEABy James Mitchell

 - 20 Nov 2018‘Culture’ at the heart of CBA advice failingsBy Adrian Flores